jvasilakes/BERT-Relation-Extraction/README.md

 - BioBERT (https://arxiv.org/abs/1901.08746)

 ## Requirements
-Requirements: Python (3.6+), PyTorch (1.2.0+), Spacy (2.1.8+)
+Requirements: Python (3.6+), PyTorch (1.2.0+), Spacy (2.2.1+)

+SciSpacy models (https://allenai.github.io/scispacy/) for the generation of pretraining data on biomedical text.

 Pre-trained BERT models (ALBERT, BERT) courtesy of HuggingFace.co (https://huggingface.co)
 Pre-trained BioBERT model courtesy of https://github.com/dmis-lab/biobert

-To use BioBERT(biobert_v1.1_pubmed), download & unzip the [contents](https://drive.google.com/file/d/1zKTBqqrCGlclb3zgBGGpq_70Fx-qFpiU/view?usp=sharing) to ./additional_models folder.
+To use BioBERT(biobert\_v1.1\_pubmed), download & unzip the [contents](https://drive.google.com/file/d/1zKTBqqrCGlclb3zgBGGpq_70Fx-qFpiU/view?usp=sharing) to ./additional_models folder.

 ## Training by matching the blanks (BERT<sub>EM</sub> + MTB)
 Run main_pretraining.py with arguments below.
 Pre-training data can be any .txt continuous text file.
 We use Spacy NLP to grab pairwise entities (within a window size of 40 tokens length) from the text to form relation statements for pre-training.
 Entities recognition are based on NER and dependency tree parsing of objects/subjects.

-The pre-training data taken from CNN dataset (cnn.txt) that I've used can be downloaded [here.](https://drive.google.com/file/d/1aMiIZXLpO7JF-z_Zte3uH7OCo4Uk_0do/view?usp=sharing)
+The pre-training data taken from the MedMentions dataset (medmentions.txt) will be available soon.
-However, do note that the paper uses wiki dumps data for MTB pre-training which is much larger than the CNN dataset.

 Note: Pre-training can take a long time, depending on available GPU.
 It is possible to directly fine-tune on the relation-extraction task and still get reasonable results, following the section below.